 Remove Burnt-On Foods With Lime and Salt

-Ever burn something in a pan so badly that it seemed destined for the trash bin, or rather, the recycling bin?
-Well, before giving up on it, try soaking it with a mixture of fresh lime juice and salt for several minutes.
+Ever burn something in a pan so badly that it seemed destined for the trash bin (or rather, the recycling bin)?
+Before giving up on it, try soaking it with a mixture of fresh lime juice and salt for several minutes.
 Then scrub away with more salt.
 You’ll be amazed at how easily the burnt-on food lifts away.
-For more tips, check out "10 Green Tips & Tricks for Cleaning Burnt Stainless Steel Pots & Pans."

 04 of 10